aschultzen/master_thesis/README.md

 	nmap -sn -v 10.1.1.1/23

-before the pie was connected and one after, the PI's IP was discovered by *diffing* the two.
-After the PI was up, i updated it and installed *ntpdate*:
+before the pie was connected and one after, the PI's IP was discovered by *diffing* the two. <s>After the PI was up, i updated it and installed *ntpdate*:

 	sudo apt-get update
 	sudo apt-get upgrade